gruntwork-io/terragrunt/README.md

 }
 ```

 Terraform itself also supports loading variables via the environment.
-Is possible to use the same variables by
+It is possible to use the same variables by
-correctly using the terrraform prefix `TF_VAR_`.
+correctly using the terraform prefix `TF_VAR_`.

 ```bash
 TF_VAR_variable="value" terragrunt apply